Dan Bernier

 2298 Posts

 Putting my money in my wallet and then putting it into the box is an idea I didn't even think about.
-(Dooh) Who would of thought of putting money in their wallet?
+(Dooh) Smile Who would of thought of putting money in their wallet?
 Not me, obviously. (lol) That sounds like a plan.
 Thanks to everyone for helping me out.
 You guys are great!

 "If you're going to walk in the rain, don't complain about getting wet!"